 The Radial Velocity, that is the speed at which the star is moving away/towards the Sun is -1.00 km/s with an error of about 4.40 km/s .
 When the value is negative then the star and the Sun are getting closer to one another, likewise, a positive number means that two stars are moving away.
 Its nothing to fear as the stars are so far apart, they won't collide in our life-time, if ever.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 9.70 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-HD1243 has a spectral type of A3.
-This means the star is a blue star.
-The star is 7,425.00 Parsecs from the Galactic Centre or in terms of Light Years is 24,217.63 s.
-The star has a B-V Colour Index of 0.1 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 8,434 Kelvin.
+37 Piscium has a spectral type of A3.
+This means the star is a blue - white star.
+The star has a B-V Colour Index of 0.1 which means the star's temperature is about 8,434 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu at being .

 Using the 2007 distance, the star is roughly 21,967,048.80 Astronomical Units from the Earth/Sun give or take a few.
 An Astronomical Unit is the distance between Earth and the Sun.
 The number of A.U. is the number of times that the star is from the Earth compared to the Sun.

 The star's Galacto-Centric Distance is 7,425.00 Parsecs or 24,217.63 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.